CSeCIITB/module-1-python/bruteforcer/README.md

 chmod +x bruteforcer #If the file is not marked as executable ./bruteforcer
 ```
 The program prompts for an input when executed and will print out the flag on giving the correct password.

+Also included is a `wordlist.txt` consisting of a list of around 5 million passwords; one of which is the above mentioned correct password.
-The password is an entry in the provided `wordlist.txt` file.
-Your task is to write a script that automatically finds this correct password. <br>
+Your task is to write a script that automatically finds this correct password.
-Though, the problem here is that the wordlist contains 5 million passwords and checking each one sequentially will take a lot of time.
+Checking each word sequentially in the provided wordlist, however, will take a lot of time due to the huge size of the wordlist.

 This is where you can use the information on whether the password you provide is larger or smaller
 ([lexicographically](https://en.wikipedia.org/wiki/Lexicographic_order)) than the correct password.
 This information can be used to perform
-a [binary search](https://www.khanacademy.org/computing/computer-science/algorithms/binary-search/a/binary-search) over the wordlist and quiclkly find the answer.
+a [binary search](https://www.khanacademy.org/computing/computer-science/algorithms/binary-search/a/binary-search) over the wordlist and quickly find the answer.

 ## Submission instruction
 Create a file `script.py` which solves the challenge.
 The first line of this file should contain a comment with the flag you obtained.